photo of doctor patient consultation

 • Whether your cancer has certain changes in genes, including EGFR, for which there are approved targeted treatments or clinical trials

-Your EGFR status is an important consideration as you and your doctor choose best way to treat your cancer.
+Your EGFR status is an important consideration as you and your doctor choose the best way to treat your cancer.

 What Are the Treatments for EGFR-Positive Lung Cancer?

-These medicines are called EGFR inhibitors, or EGFR targeted tyrosine kinase inhibitors (TKIs).
+These medicines are called EGFR inhibitors, or EGFR-targeted tyrosine kinase inhibitors (TKIs).
 These drugs block the EGFR signal that makes your cancer cells grow.

 EGFR inhibitors most often used for advanced stage IV NSCLC include: